 - Slowly add flour and continue beating.
 Your end better should be smooth.

-- Put in fridge for 2 hours
+- Put in refrigerator for 2 hours

 - Put rosette iron (no batter) in oil for 1 minute 30 seconds and I start a stopwatch at this time.
 During this time where both hands are free, I take care of anything that needs to be filled or taken care of, such as sifting sugar on batches of rosette cookies (see notes).